 When I was a kid, my grandfather had a bakery.

 Every month, he would get a stack of magazines from bakery supply companies.
-Each publication was full of recipes, marketing and merchandising ideas and plenty of tips on how to run a profitable bakery.
+Each was full of recipes and plenty of tips on how to run a profitable bakery.

 That’s my earliest memory of content marketing.

 Many think content marketing is a recent development that has its roots in the online world.
 But the fact is that content marketing has been around for hundreds of years.

 Joe Pulizzi listed early examples on the Content Marketing Institute website.
 Among them were:

 - Poor Richard’s Almanac, published in 1732 to promote Ben Franklin’s printing business.

 - The Locomotive magazine launched by the Hartford Steam Boiler and Inspection Company.
 It is now the oldest company magazine published under the same name.

 - Procter and Gamble’s production of radio programs in the 1930s.
 Those radio programs and their sponsorship gave rise to the term “soap opera.”

 Content marketing can take many forms.
 But no matter what form it takes, content marketing has a single purpose:

 - Provide your audience with helpful and valuable information that encourages them to act.